Ex-Norwegian PM stresses need for interfaith harmony

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to a press release, during the session held by Club de Madrid and Aurat Foundation, former prime minister of Norway highlighted the need of interfaith harmony and establishment of forums for dialogue between the state and ethnic and religious minorities.

-He also highlighted that the key legal, political and cultural steps were to be taken to create an inclusive environment for development.
+The former prime minister of Norway, also highlighted that the key legal, political and cultural steps were to be taken to create an inclusive environment for development.
 Norway has been successful in reducing inter-group tensions and integrating the migrated and indigenous local Sami communities in Agenda 2030 dialogue process.
-He appreciated the contribution made by the Pakistan origin immigrants to Norway and vowed his support for the integration of religious and ethnic minorities and interfaith harmony.
+Bondevik appreciated the contribution made by the Pakistan origin immigrants to Norway and vowed his support for the integration of religious and ethnic minorities and interfaith harmony.

 Naeem Mirza, executive director, Aurat Foundation, said women’s empowerment could be better ensured with their political participation at all levels.